banindya/cme-workbench/README.md

 CME Workbench is advanced tooling and requires some time to adapt to your infrastructure!
 For example the UI is secured by JWTs issued by a state-of-the-art IAM service as well as any services involved.
 </div>

-## Example app
+## Demo app

 The CME workbench manages "projects" which are a set of microservices.
-To illustrate the concepts we provide a [Timesheet sample app](https://github.com/consort-it/cme-workbench/wiki/Demo-Application) which is built from 4 microservices.
+To illustrate the concepts we provide a [Demo app](https://github.com/consort-it/cme-workbench/wiki/Demo-Application) which is built from 4 microservices.
 To see how you can switch projects in the UI we treat the CME workbench as a second project.

 ## What is it good for?